dinakaranonline/blog/_posts/2020-05-15-To-Microservices-Or-Not.md

 Following are some of the products, toolsets, approaches that be should be considered

-- Cloud -  IAAS ,  PAAS or FAAS
+- **Cloud** -  IAAS ,  PAAS or FAAS
-- DevOps  - CI/CD using Jenkins or equivalent .
+- **DevOps**  - CI/CD using Jenkins or equivalent .
 Terraform , Ansible
-- Microservices Development - Bounded Context, Stateless vs Stateful, Aggregates, Data duplication, Transaction management, microservices design pattern
+- **Microservices** Development - Bounded Context, Stateless vs Stateful, Aggregates, Data duplication, Transaction management, microservices design pattern

+### For Additional Reading :

+-Domain Driven Design
+-Aggregates in context of Domain Driven Design -Microservices Design Patterns
+-Microservices - IAAS , PAAS or FAAS
+-Microservices and Security
+-Microservices and Transactions
+-Microservices and Stateless vs Stateful Consideration

+I will try to cover some of the concepts listed above in the upcoming posts shortly.